gmac/schema-stitching-handbook/02-single-record-type-merging/README.md

 }
 ```

-The Products service executor is configured to log all operations it sends to its subservice, so you can watch what's happening in the gateway terminal tab.
-Find these lines in the root `index.js` file and try adjusting the `batch` setting, then rerunning the above query:
+The Products executor is setup to log all of its operations, so you can watch what's being requested in the gateway terminal window.
+Find these lines in the root `index.js` file and try adjusting the `batch` setting:

 ```js
 schema: await introspectSchema(productsExec),